 by Scott Mehl © Unofficial Royalty 2012

-From some which are very rarely and exclusively awarded, to those with tens of thousands of members, the British Honours system is perhaps the most extensive of all the world’s monarchies.
-The reigning monarch is Sovereign of each order, and as ‘fount of honour’, all are awarded in his or her name.
-Most are granted on the advice of the government, however, there are several which remain the sole gift of the Sovereign.
+The British Honours system is the most extensive of all the world monarchies’ honors systems.
+The reigning monarch is the Sovereign of each order, and as ‘fount of honour’, all are awarded in his or her name.
+Most are granted on the advice of the government, however, there are several that remain the sole gift of the Sovereign.
 As times have changed and the British Empire no longer exists as it once did, some orders have fallen into abeyance, however, none have been formally abolished.
 In addition to those listed below, there are several ‘national’ orders within the various realms.

 Before going on, I would be remiss if I didn’t mention two wonderful sources of information – specifically photographs!
 They are The Royal Collection and Medals of the World.
 In addition to this article, be sure to check out The Queen’s Orders of Chivalry – a wonderful column written several years ago by Paul James.